Spacerulerwill/Calculator/README.md

 ## Features
 * Real and complex number arithmetic
 * Vector and matrix operations
+* Support for arithmetic and conversions involving the following units:
+  * Distance (imperial and metric)
+  * Mass (imperial and metric)
+  * Storage
+  * Temperature
-* Scientific notation for numbers
+* Scientific notation for number exponents
 * Operators: `+`, `-`, `*`, `/`, `%`, `^`, `!`, `√`
 * Groupings: `()`, `|absolute|`, `⌈ceil⌉`,  `⌊floor⌋`
 * Pre-defined functions and constants